 Load Confirm Delete

-Clicking on the "Delete" button on the bottom right corner of a task should load all of the information of the current task in the form on the left.
+Clicking on the [Delete] button on the bottom right corner of a task should load all of the information of the current task in the form on the left.

-This action should enable the "Delete Task" button on the form and also disable the "Create Task" button
+This action should enable the [Delete Task] button on the form and also disable the [Create Task] button

 It should also make all of the inputs disabled!

-There is an input of type "hidden" in the form where you should store the task id you previous generated with create.
+There is an <input> of type "hidden" in the form where you should store the task ID you generated when you created the task.

-Delete Task
+Delete a Task

-Clicking on the "Delete Task" button should remove the element from the DOM
+Clicking on the [Delete Task] button should remove the element from the DOM.

-Clear out all of the fields and enable them again after deleting
+Clear out all of the fields and enable them again after deleting.

-Enable the "Create Task" button and disable the "Delete Task" button
+Enable the [Create Task] button and disable the [Delete Task] button.

 Total Points

-On the upper right corner of the page there is a Total Points paragraph that needs to be updated.
+On the upper right corner of the page, there is a total points paragraph that needs to be updated.

 When creating a new task add the new estimation points to that counter.

-After successfully deleting a task from the form subtract the total points with the deleted task estimated points.
+After successfully deleting a task from the form, subtract the estimation points of the deleted task from the total points.

 Submission

-Submit only your solve() function
+Submit only your solve() function.